-- 3. Our responsibility is to express an opinion on these Ind AS financial statements based on our audit. - 4.
+- 3. Our responsibility is to express an opinion on these Ind A5 financial statements based on our audit. - 4.
 We have taken into account the provisions of the Act, the accounting and auditing standards and matters which are required to be included in the audit report under the provisions of the Act and the Rules made thereunder. - 5.
 We conducted our audit of the Ind AS financial statements in accordance with the Standards on Auditing specified under Section 143(10) of the Act.
-Those Standards require that we comply with ethical requirements and plan and perform the audit to-obtain-reasonable assurance about whether the Ind AS financial statements are free from material misstatement. - 6.
+Those Standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance about whether the Ind AS financial statements are free from material misstatement. - 6.
 An audit involves performing procedures to obtain audit evidence about the amounts and the disclosures in the Ind AS financial statements.
 The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the Ind AS financial statements, whether due to fraud or error.
 In making those risk assessments, the auditor considers internal financial control relevant to the Company's preparation of the Ind AS financial statements that give a true and fair view in order to design audit procedures that are appropriate in the circumstances.
-An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made by the Company's Directors, as well as evaluating the overall presentation of the Ind AS financial statements.
+An audit also includes evaluating the appropriateness of the accounting policies used and the reasonableness of the accounting estimates made by the Company's Directors, as well as evaluating the overall presentation of the Ind AS financial statements. - 7.
+We believe that the audit evidence we have obtained is sufficient and appropriate by provide a basis for our audit opinion on the Ind AS financial statements.

 Head Office: 714-715, Tulsiani Chambers, 212, Nariman Point, Mumbai - 400 021, India.
-Tel.: +91 22 3021 8500 • Fax :+91 22 3021 8595
+Tel.: +91 22 3021 8500 • Fax: +91 22 3021 8595 URL: www.cas.ind.in

-URL: www.cas.ind.in

-Branch : Bengaluru
+Branch: Bengaluru